f0sh/page/content/post/202309-chinese-textbooks/index.md

 {{< figure src="images/DC.jpg" title="Textbook series: Discover China" width="600px" attr="mydiscoverchina.com" >}}

 [Discover China](https://www.mydiscoverchina.com/components/) is a newer textbook from [Macmillan Publishing](https://www.springernature.com/gp/macmillaneducation), which is now owned by Springer.
-In total, the series consists of four books with 48 lessons, which also reach HSK6 level and also use more modern vocabulary.
+In total, the series consists of four books with 48 lessons, which reach a level of HSK 4-5 and also use more modern vocabulary.
 Here, too, there are two lesson texts for listening and reading in each lesson, plus grammar introductions and exercises as well as a workbook with further exercises.
 The book is also available in German.

 > - [Audio Files for Text- and Workbook](https://www.mydiscoverchina.com/resources/mp3-audio-files-of-discover-china-students-books-and-workbooks/)
 > - Character Writing for TOFU Learn: [Buch 1](https://www.tofulearn.com/wordlist/china-entdecken-lehrbuch-1-schriftzeichen-600a113fa7ea805f0979edf4/wordlist), [Buch 2](https://www.tofulearn.com/my/wordlist/china-entdecken-lehrbuch-2-schriftzeichen-600a116fa7ea805f0979f149/deck), [Buch 3](https://www.tofulearn.com/my/wordlist/china-entdecken-lehrbuch-3-schriftzeichen-600a277ea7ea805f097a319b/deck)